 Here is a brief rundown about your options for spending in Euros:

-1. French banks do not add any fee of any kind to withdraw from their ATMs.
+1. French banks do not add fees to withdraws from their ATMs.

-2. There will be a currency conversion fee of 1% charged by the network handling the transaction, typically Sirrus or Maestro or some other entity.
-It should be noted that Visa and MC own Sirrus and Maestro.
+2. Expect a currency conversion fee of 1% charged by the network handling the transaction; typically Cirrus or Maestro (owned by Mastercard), Pulse (owned by Visa) or some other entity.

 3. Your local bank might add additional fees as a percentage of the transaction and/or a fixed fee.
 Bank of America charges a conversion fee and $5 per transaction which is one of the highest foreign ATM user costs of any bank in the USA.
 They then throw their customers a bone by not charging the fixed fee on withdrawals from BNP but many, many credit unions and smaller banks only pass along the currency conversion fee with no fixed fee no matter from where withdrawals are made.